socketsupply/socket/api/CONFIG.md

 Key | Default Value | Description
 :--- | :--- | :---
-reload | true |  Configure webview to reload when a file changes
+reload | true |  Configure webview to reload when a file changes service_worker_reload_timeout | 500 |  Timeout in milliseconds to wait for service worker to reload before reloading webview

 # `webview.navigator.mounts`